AngainorDev/DnaMask/doc/Readme.md

 ## Changelog

+- v0.2: Use 515 as coin type by default
-- V0.1: Initial commit, fully functional
+- v0.1: Initial commit, fully functional

 ## Donation address